The Cinglé Challenge 2025

 Dates

-We have two fixed long weekends in June 2024 when we will be running a fully supported Cinglé day.
+We have two fixed long weekends in June and September 2025 when we will be running a fully supported Cinglé day.

 We are also flexible from late May to early September if you want to come and stay with us on a 3 or 4 day long weekend or mid-week mini break.